High Holy Days 5786

 Attending in Person

-Congregation Ner Shalom is dedicated to creating community and ritual space that is safe.
-This year’s High Holy Day services will take place both in the building and online in our Zoom Sanctuary.
+High Holy Day services will mostly be hybrid; that is, both in the building and online in our Zoom Sanctuary.

 Your registration entitles you to attend either in person or on Zoom, as you wish.